barrysteyn/barrysteyn.github.com/content/Article/Red-Black-Tree-Analysis.md

 # Background Knowledge

-## Tree Level
+## Tree Node Depth

-A node's level is the number of parent node ancestors the node has.
-Level is zero based (the root is at level 0 since it has no ancestors).
+A tree node's depth is the number of parent node ancestors the node has.
+Depth is zero based (the root is at depth 0 since it has no ancestors).

-{% img images/binary-tree-level.png %}
+{% img images/binary-tree-depth.png %}

-The number of nodes in a path from the root node to a node at level $k$ is $k+1$.
+The number of nodes in a path from the root node to a node at depth $k$ is $k+1$.
 For example:

- * **At level 0**: There is 1 node in the path from root to level 0 (the root node).
+ * **At depth 0**: There is 1 node in the path from root to depth 0 (the root node).
- * **At level 1**: There are two nodes in a path from root to level 1.
+ * **At depth 1**: There are two nodes in a path from root to depth 1.
- * **At level $k$**: There are $k+1$ nodes in a path from root to level $k$.
+ * **At depth $k$**: There are $k+1$ nodes in a path from root to depth $k$.

 ## Full And Complete Binary Tree
 A tree that is both *full and complete*[ref]Full and complete binary trees are sometimes called *perfect binary trees*.[/ref] has the following properties:

  1. All non-leaf nodes have two children.
- 2. All leaf nodes are at the same level.
+ 2. All leaf nodes are at the same depth.

 {% img images/full-complete-binary-tree.png %}

-A full and complete binary tree with $n$ nodes and $k$ levels has the following relationship:
+A full and complete binary tree with $n$ nodes and maximum depth $k$ (the depth of the leaf nodes) has the following relationship:
 \begin{equation*}
 n = 2^{k+1}-1
 \end{equation*}